Pp3ng/Bookkeeper_mysql/README.md

 # Bookkeeper

-Bookkeeper is a simple fiancial management system that allows users to add, remove, and update transaction records.
-This project uses a MYSQL database to store transaction records and C++ API to interract with database,provides a command-line interface for user interaction.
+Bookkeeper is a simple financial management system that allows users to add, remove, and update transaction records.
+This project uses a MySQL database to store transaction records and user information, and provides a command-line interface for user interaction.

 It's my software engineering course project.

 ## Features

+- User registration and login
 - Query transaction records
 - Insert new transactions
 - Delete transactions
 - Update transactions
 - Calculate balance
+- Sort transactions by amount
+- Search transactions by date

 ## Dependencies

 - MySQL
-- C++ compiler
+- C++ compiler (supporting C++11 or later)
+- OpenSSL library

 ## Installation